EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ## 2. Use intristicContentSize over hardcoded values

-When we create custom UIBarItems and want them to fit texts in different languages it is quite common to see smth like this:
+When we create custom UIBarButtonItems and want them to fit texts in different languages it is quite common to see smth like this:

 ```swift
 fileprivate lazy var rightBarItem: UIBarButtonItem = {